cnelson20/cx16os/docs/routines.md

 ### $9DBD: pipe

 - Opens a unnamed FIFO with both a read and write end and returns a file descriptor for each
+- See [here](https://linux.die.net/man/7/pipe) for a basic rundown on what a pipe/FIFO is

 Arguments:
 - None